lwears/full-stack-challenge/README.md

 4. **Project Enjoyment:**
    Overall, this project was a lot of fun.
 Even though there were some bumps along the way, diving into Firebase was a great learning experience.
 I picked Firebase Hosting, Functions, and Firestore because they all work well together and I thought it would make things easier to connect everything smoothly.
 I choose the frontend frameworks (React, RHF, Zod etc) simply because I have the most experience with them.
+5. **Firebase Deployment**:
+   The app is deployed to the us-central1 region.
+Initially, I considered changing it to a European location, but found that once a Firebase project is created, its region cannot be changed.
+Additionally, Firebase Auth can only have its region set to us-central1.
+This was a limitation I encountered during the setup.

 Thank you for your understanding and for reviewing my work.
 If you have any questions or need further clarifications, please feel free to ask.